Bunogi/darkredis/README.md

 # Testing
 If you're hacking on `darkredis` and want to run the tests, make sure you have a Redis instance running on your local machine on port 6379.
 The tests clean up any keys set by themselves, unless the test fails.
 Please submit an issue if it does not.

-Also, make sure to run the tests using both the `runtime_tokio` and `runtime_agnostic` features, to make sure that it works.
+Also, make sure to run the tests using both the `runtime_tokio` and `runtime_async_std` features, to make sure that it works.